Standing orders

 Catch-up mechanism

 If the background process has not been executed for several days, for example due to a server outage, missed execution dates are caught up on the next run.
 A separate transaction is created for each due date.
+This also applies when the valid-to date of a standing order has already passed at the time the background process runs, for example because the server was offline during the entire execution period.
+In that case, all missed execution dates are still processed before the standing order is deactivated.
 This ensures no scheduled executions are lost.

 Limit